 CoreSite, a leading provider of data center products and services, has a thriving San Francisco facility (SV2) that offers direct access to several national and international carriers and ISPs, ensuring the carrier variety needed for business continuity.

 The SV2 data center has 76,000 square feet of colocation space available to accommodate customer requirements.
-Its reliability, which includes a 100% uptime record, and scalability make SV2 a colocation source of choice for cloud service providers, tier 1 carriers, social media networks, and digital content creators.
+Its reliability, 100% uptime record, and scalability make SV2 a colocation source for cloud service providers, tier 1 carriers, social media networks, and digital content creators.

-In September 2013, the Bloomberg Technology Summit published a report confirming that San Francisco was a national leader in tech job growth, rising nearly 52% between 2007 and 2012.
+The Bloomberg Technology Summit published a report confirming that San Francisco was a national leader in tech job growth, rising nearly 52%.
 This surging talent pool manifests itself in top-of-the-line data centers, whose service quality and range attract customers and capital in mass quantities.

 Does your company use any of these San Francisco data centers?
 If so, have you found them to be a good value?
 Let us know your thoughts in the Comments box below.